hermangroup/docs/introduction/how-to-buy.rst

   https://www.lbank.info

   Available in English and Chinese, LBank has a focus on token trading.
-  DASH is available to trade against BTC.
+  HISTORIA is available to trade against BTC.

 Coinroom
   .. image:: exchanges/coinroom.png